“No one know the day or hour”

 “The time of your visitation” is referral to the timing of the Daniel’s 70 “weeks” and Daniel 8:8-12 prophecy that Jesus prophesied the events lead up to the destruction of Jerusalem in AD 70.

-Jesus wept because they failed to understand the “Seventy weeks” prophecy of Daniel and Daniel 8:8-12!
-The precise day that God had fixed in Daniel’s prophecy.
+Gabriel told Daniel that he was to know and discern this date.
+Unfortunately, Jesus wept because they, the Jews, failed to understand the “Seventy weeks” prophecy of Daniel and Daniel 8:8-12!
+The precise day that God had fixed in Daniel’s prophecy, but the Jews did not know or discern the day!
+The Jews had not recognized the time of their visitation.

-In fact, Jesus and angels knew when will the terrible judgment that would come on Jerusalem!
+In fact, Jesus and angels understood the prophecy that when will the terrible judgment that would come on Jerusalem!
 Remember who told Daniel the seventy weeks prophecy and Daniel Chapter 8?
 The angel Gabriel and angel Palmoni!!!!

 Biblical Proof for angels’ knowledge of the times and seasons: In Daniel 8:13 is a conversation between two saints, which in the time of Daniel is referencing the angelic.
 We do know that one of these saints is the angel Gabriel.
 (Daniel 8:15-16).